Male breasts at puberty - (gynaecomastia)

-About 65% of normal healthy 14 year old males have some breast tissue.
+About 65% of normal healthy males have growth of some breast tissue around puberty.
 It is caused by the hormones that lead to the other changes of puberty.

 - Gynaecomastia (guy-nee-co-mas-ti-a) is the medical term for breast tissue growing on a male.

 - Many very young male babies have some breast tissue due to hormones from their mothers, but this usually goes away within a few weeks.
 Baby girls often have this also, and their breasts flatten too in a few weeks.

 - Breast tissue growth ('man boobs') for older males can be caused by using some drugs such as anabolic steroids, other health problems, or by medicines that are needed to treat some health problems.
 Overweight men can have 'man boobs', but these are due to fat deposits, not to growth of breast tissue.
 These are not the cause of breast tissue growth for young men around puberty.

 - It normally looks like a slight build up under the nipples.
 One breast may develop on its own, or both may grow a little.
 Sometimes it can be tender or itchy.